rajsinghtech/portfolio/content/post/argocd-tailscale/index.md

 2. Communication between clusters would fail as hostname resolution would not work
 3. ArgoCD would be unable to connect to remote Kubernetes API servers

-The Tailscale DNS nameserver provides resolution for all nodes in your Tailnet, enabling seamless cross-cluster communication through Tailscale\'s private network.
+The Tailscale DNS nameserver provides resolution for all nodes in your Tailnet, enabling seamless cross-cluster communication through Tailscale's private network.

 ### Implementation